tdegeus/GooseFEM/docs/examples/statics_linear.rst

 .. warning::

-  Upsizing (e.g. from "disp" to "ue") can be done uniquely, but downsizing (e.g. from "fe" to "fint") can be done in more than one way, see :ref:`conventions_vector_conversion`.
+  Upsizing (e.g. "disp" :math:`\rightarrow` "ue") can be done uniquely, but downsizing (e.g. "fe" :math:`\rightarrow` "fint") can be done in more than one way, see :ref:`conventions_vector_conversion`.
 We will get back to this point below.

 Element definition
 ==================